near/docs/docs/roles/developer/contracts/shell.md

     set NEAR_ENV=betanet

-So to login with NEAR Shell on testnet, simply enter this command into the terminal / command prompt:
+So to login with NEAR CLI on testnet, simply enter this command into the terminal / command prompt:

 ```bash
 near login